 Something that gets me through my double shifts over the weekend is seeing the faces of the regular customers that come out to eat on a weekly basis.
 Every restaurant has those regulars and if you’re lucky enough, they’ll often ask to be served by you.

 I, for one, find that it helps me get through the day to spend a couple of minutes chatting with the woman who dines out on Sundays at lunch with only a good book to keep her company or the family with four boys who come to eat after every soccer practice.
-It makes me happy to know these regulars and seeing them leave feeling content with the quality of the food and satisfied with the service leaves me with a sense of accomplishment.
+It makes me happy to know these regular customers and seeing them leave feeling content with the quality of the food and satisfied with the service leaves me with a sense of accomplishment.
 I know for a fact that they’ll be coming back.

 Restaurants don’t always train their employees on how to treat their guests so that they keep coming back, even though it’s a very important part of being a server.
 They’ll tell you to up-sell, to take care of your customers, and to make sure your timings are right, and of course owners and managers want people to revisit the restaurant, but they don’t always give their servers the actual tools they need in order to keep reeling them back in.
 So, whether they’re already regular customers or new diners, here are a few tips on how to keep the customers coming back for more.